"When the time for Pentecost was fulfilled, they were all in one place together.

 During St. Paul's second missionary journey (Acts 16:7-12), the Spirit of Jesus - πνεῦμα Ἰησοῦ - redirected Paul and Luke to Macedonia, a journey which was the first recorded introduction of Christianity into Europe!
 St. Paul wrote that our bodies are temples of the Holy Spirit in First Corinthians 6:19 and described the Manifestation of the Spirit in First Corinthians 12:7-11.
 God in Christ has sealed us with the Holy Spirit as a pledge of our salvation for those who believe (Second Corinthians 1:21-22, Ephesians 1:13-14).
-He described the Fruit of the Spirit in Galatians 5:22 - love, joy, peace, patience, kindness, generosity, faithfulness, gentleness, and self-control.
+He described the Fruit of the Spirit in Galatians 5:22-23 - love, joy, peace, patience, kindness, generosity, faithfulness, gentleness, and self-control.
 Paul speaks of baptism, the "bath of rebirth and renewal by the Holy Spirit" in a Trinitarian expression in Titus 3:4-7.
-St. Peter offered an important role of the Spirit in First Peter 1:12 and Second Peter 1:20-21.
+St. Peter offered important roles of the Spirit in First Peter 1:12 and Second Peter 1:20-21.
 Here are a few noteworthy Biblical passages on the Holy Spirit:

 Go therefore and make disciples of all nations,